Get started

 If you are using a Cloudflare IP address, you do not need to submit an LOA.

-Verify your Internet Routing Registry (IRR) entries match corresponding origin autonomous system numbers (ASNs) to ensure Magic Transit routes traffic to the correct autonomous systems (AS).
+Verify that your Internet Routing Registry (IRR) entries match your corresponding origin autonomous system numbers (ASNs) to ensure Magic Transit routes traffic to the correct autonomous systems (AS).
 For guidance, refer to Verify IRR entries.

 If you are using a Cloudflare IP, you do not need to verify your IRR entries.